 Starz’s dark comedy series ‘Sweetpea’ is set in the English town of Carnsham.
-The protagonist, Rhiannon Lewis, works as a receptionist at the local newspaper company known as the Carnsham Gazette.
+It centers around Rhiannon Lewis, who works as a receptionist at the local newspaper company known as the Carnsham Gazette.
 The residents of the small town become shaken when she transforms into a serial killer who hunts down individuals who find her invisible.
 Her actions cast a shadow over life in Carnsham.
 The English region is a distinguished backdrop for Rhiannon’s life, as they share a sense of bleakness.
-Even though there aren’t many captivating sites at the place, its peculiar ambiance is expected to leave an impression on viewers’ minds!
+Even though there aren’t many captivating sites at the place, its peculiar ambiance leaves an impression on viewers’ minds.

 Carnsham is a Fictional Place That Represents Small-Town British Landscapes